Faculty Directory

 Biography

-Among his professional activities, Munoz-Mosquera has been consulted for drafting both the US Hamas Human Shields Prevention Act and the Hamas Human Shields Prevention Act.
+Among his professional activities, Professor Munoz-Mosquera has been consulted for drafting the 2018 US Hamas Human Shields Prevention Act and its update.
 He has provided written witness to the UK and Swiss governments.
-He has negotiated and concluded more than eight hundred international agreements.
-Munoz-Mosquera held fellowships at Marine Corps University and The Fletcher School, and has taught, inter alia, at Reichman University, Sorbonne, Sevilla, West Point USMA, and the US National Defence University.
+He has also negotiated and concluded more than eight hundred international agreements.
+Professor Munoz-Mosquera held fellowships at Marine Corps University and The Fletcher School, and has taught and lectured, inter alia, at Reichman University, Sorbonne, Sevilla, West Point USMA, and the US National Defence University.
 He teaches pro bono at Universidad Catolica de Murcia.
 He has received numerous awards from the military, as well as from his bar association.
 He has been knighted twice.

 Back To Top